clicon/clixon-controller-docs/tutorial.rst

        }
    }

-When the YANG file is added new CLI commands are available in the CLI:
+When the YANG file is added new CLI commands are available in the CLI.
+The CLI commands are generated from the YANG file.
+The CLI commands are used to configure the service.
+The CLI commands are:

 .. code-block:: bash